Student parcel delivery: A complete guide to smart lockers for colleges and universities

 In addition to providing comfort, convenience and security benefits that you can openly promote, these enhanced services also send an unspoken message: We care about the same things you care about.
 And that’s a sentiment that resonates with parents, faculty and donors, as well as students.

 3. Promote a fully hybrid campus

-College life is not always lived on campus.
-Some 41% of students take college courses online, many while enrolled on a campus.
+University life is not always lived on campus.
+Some 41% of students take courses online, many while enrolled on a campus.
 You also have non-traditional students commuting to classes, untenured faculty teaching at more than one institution and professors delivering lectures remotely.
-Add to that unexpected shutdowns like those seen over the past two years, and the value of a secure, contactless way to distribute technology, books and other educational resources is clear.
+Add to those unexpected shutdowns like those seen over the past two years, and the value of a secure, contactless way to distribute technology, books and other educational resources is clear.